 Creating each supplement from scratch involves eight different steps—from grinding the fruits and veggies to dehydrating them at just the right temperature to keep nutrients intact—that can take up to 236 hours per batch.

 The journey is called a Slo Food Process™, and MegaFood always takes its time.
 It believes that by using primarily fresh and local, whole ingredients, your body will better recognize the vitamins as food and allow the nutrients to be better absorbed.
-(If you’re curious, you can even watch live footage of all the action!)

 Take the Blood Builder Supplement, for example, which is a good source of iron, vitamin B12, and folate.
 There’s a lot of farm-to-tablet love in each bottle, like beetroot from Stahlbush Island Farms, based in Oregon’s Willamette Valley, and vitamin C from Uncle Matt’s oranges, organically grown in Florida under the care of fourth-generation farmers.